-Seasonal flus are caused by influenzas types A and B. Influenza A can affect both humans and animals.
-It has the highest pandemic potential due the possibility for mixing animal and human genes, leading to surface protein mutations.
-Influenza B is a human virus only, has much less mutational capacity than type A, and has only one set of surface proteins, hence there’s only one species.
+Seasonal cases of flu are caused by influenzas types A and B. Influenza A can affect both humans and animals.
+It has the highest pandemic potential due to the possibility of mixing animal and human genes, leading to surface protein mutations.
+Influenza B is a human virus only, has much less mutational capacity than type A, and has only one set of surface proteins, hence there is only one species.
 But, with influenza B, there are slight variations of the structure, similar to flavors of ice cream, that give influenza B strain various numbers.
 The strains are determined in the city and the year in which it originated, such as B/Shanghai/361/2002.

-Let’s learn a little more about the actual influenza virus and how it causes human disease.
-Influenza virus is an RNA virus in the Orthomyxovirus family.
+The influenza virus is an RNA virus in the Orthomyxovirus family.
 Like all viruses, it can’t replicate by itself.
 It needs to take over the protein machinery of a living cell and reprogram the cell to create more virus particles, which usually results in cell death.

 The H spike is used like a hook by the virus to attach itself to the outside of a host cell.